 Urban Land Governance

 The New Urban Agenda considers urban land governance as one of the main pre-requisites for realising its overall goal of sustainable urban development.
-The way in which land is governed determines how well all kinds of land institutions function, such as tenure systems and property rights, land markets, rule of law, land administration systems and land-based revenue generation.
+How land is governed determines how well all kinds of land institutions function, such as tenure systems and property rights, land markets, the rule of law, land administration systems and land-based revenue generation.